dizgraham/gowestyoungclyde/index.md

 ### Day V: Chamberlain --> Deadwood, SD -- Badlands and Blackhills [7.6.21]

 - We left Chamberlain and headed for the Badlands.
 On the way into the park, we pulled off and took a look at a preserved homesteader’s sod house from 1909, the signs for which boasted, among other things, rare white prairie dogs.
-Once we walked past them, the prairie dogs (deemed vermin by Marin) popped out of their holes and looked around.
-This has been our exclusive wildlife sighting thus far, sigh.
+Once we walked past them, the prairie dogs (deemed vermin by Marin) popped out-our exclusive wildlife sighting thus far, sigh.
 ![image](https://user-images.githubusercontent.com/70125813/124856381-a226a800-df67-11eb-8210-1d09d78e8a68.jpeg)
 ![image](https://user-images.githubusercontent.com/70125813/124856484-d5693700-df67-11eb-9d15-4eaa5cd3aeb7.jpeg)

 - A note about the Badlands: The Lakota and French fur trappers agreed the land was inhospitable and difficult to traverse so the name has stuck.
 The striated landforms are clayey structures that look like drip castles (Marin.)
 Graham was inspired to climb up onto the top of one so that he was the highest point in the landscape.
 The reddish layers of the Badlands contain fossilized material from sea creatures when the land was under water.
-As tectonic plates pushed against one another, creating mountains to the west, the sea under covering what is now the Badlands grew shallower, so the only creatures that developed in this area were invertebrates.
 ![image](https://user-images.githubusercontent.com/70125813/124856567-fb8ed700-df67-11eb-9e4b-5b5c01d3bdac.jpeg)
 ![image](https://user-images.githubusercontent.com/70125813/124856573-ffbaf480-df67-11eb-8a9c-e18289e7ae11.jpeg)
 ![image](https://user-images.githubusercontent.com/70125813/124856660-27aa5800-df68-11eb-9719-0cd3edaf1ed0.jpeg)